raphaelalmeidamartins/trybe_exercicios/1_fundamentos-do-desv-web/b04_javascript-logica-de-programacao/04.03_logica-de-programacao/README.md

 <h2 id="en">:us: English</h2>
 <h3>JavaScript - Programming Logic and Algorithms</h3>
 <p>In today's class, we learned more about programming logic.
-We saw how to divide big problems into smaller ones when developing our algorithms.</p>
+How we can divide big problems into smaller ones when developing our algorithms.</p>